 In comparison, the

-One stark difference between the two viruses is that SARS-CoV-2 is very easily transmittable due to it being an airborne infection, whereas HIV transmission relies on contact with infected bodily fluids.
-Furthermore, people may develop symptoms of COVID-19
+One stark difference between the two viruses is that SARS-CoV-2 is very easily transmittable due to it being an airborne infection, whereas HIV transmission relies on contact with bodily fluids that contain the virus.

 There are currently no effective cures for the illnesses caused by either virus.
-However, treatments to reduce symptom severity and prevent or reduce the risk of transmission exist.
+However, treatments to reduce symptom severity and strategies to prevent or reduce the risk of transmission exist.

 Preventive measures are still in place to prevent the spread of both viruses.
 The